Most Common Longshore Workers Comp Injuries

 Unfortunately, the opportunities for injury are almost limitless in the dangerous line of longshore work.
 Everything from electrocution when replacing circuit breakers on containers, to falling into the water and drowning can occur.

-San Diego Area Longshore Workers Comp Attorneys
+Longshore Workers Comp Attorneys | San Diego Area

-We have obtained millions of dollars in settlements for longshore, maritime and dock workers in Long Beach, the San Diego Area and across Southern California.
+Our skilled attorneys have obtained millions of dollars in settlements for longshore, maritime and dock workers in Long Beach, the San Diego Area and across Southern California.

-Free San Diego Area Longshore Consultation: 800-964-8047
+San Diego Area Longshore Workers Comp Attorneys: 800-964-8047

-Free Consulation: 800-964-8047
+800-964-8047